zierenberg/template_dfg_proposal_53.01/README.md

 # template_dfg_proposal_53.01
-Personal template to comply with the DFG proposal template
+Personal template to comply with the DFG proposal template in 2023